sanhaus/control-panel.en/help/subdomains-certificates/using/managing-txt-records.md

 >title="Managing TXT records"
 >abstract="Some services like Google require that you add a TXT record to your domain settings in order to verify that you own the domain."

->[!IMPORTANT]
->
->TXT records managements from the Control Panel will be available by the end of April.

 ## About TXT records {#about-txt-records}

 TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.